Practical Implementation of NIST 800-172 Enhanced Security Requirements for CMMC Level 3

 As the cyber threat landscape becomes increasingly dominated by state-sponsored actors and advanced persistent threats, the DoD has taken critical steps to evolve its cybersecurity requirements for defense contractors.

-For contractors handling Controlled Unclassified Information and seeking to achieve CMMC Level 3, the NIST SP 800-172 Enhanced Security Requirements represent the most stringent technical and procedural benchmarks currently required in the DIB.
+For contractors handling Controlled Unclassified Information (CUI) and seeking to achieve CMMC Level 3, the NIST SP 800-172 Enhanced Security Requirements represent the most stringent technical and procedural benchmarks currently required in the Department of Defense (DOD) Industrial Base (DIB).

-This article explores the practical implementation of NIST 800-172 controls, emphasizing advanced security capabilities, resilience engineering, and operational maturity necessary for high-trust environments.
+This article examines the practical application of NIST 800-172 controls, focusing on the advanced security capabilities, resilience engineering, and operational maturity required for high-trust environments.

 Read More